notshriram/WorstCalculatorEver/readme.md

 # Worst Calculator Ever

 Calculator App that is rarely ever correct.
-A gazillion worse than a broken clock that's correct atleast twice a day.
+A gazillion times worse than a broken clock that's correct atleast twice a day.
 Don't do your taxes with this.